php-fig/fig-standards/proposed/phpdoc.md

 * A PHPDoc MUST always be contained in a "DocComment"; the combination of these two is called a "DocBlock".

-* A DocBlock MUST directly precede a "Structural Element"
+* A DocBlock MUST directly precede a "Structural Element".

 ## 5. The PHPDoc Format

-The PHPDoc format has the following [ABNF][RFC5234]
+The PHPDoc format has the following [ABNF][RFC5234] definition:
-definition:

     PHPDoc             = [summary [description]] [tags]
     eol                = [CR] LF ; to compatible with PSR-12